napari/docs/docs/guides/axis-names.md

 [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html).

 Specifically, arrays of mixed dimensionality are *right-aligned*.
-In order to make array shapes match across different elements of napari, napari 0.7.0 started using *negative indexing*, i.e. indexing from the right end of a list or tuple, for its axes labels.
+In order to make array axes match across different elements of napari, napari 0.7.0 started using *negative indexing*, i.e. indexing from the right end of a list or tuple, for its axes labels.